 However, if your beardie gets a lot of sunlight (UVB will allow their skin to absorb D3) OR has a mercury vapor bulb, then you can probably skip the D3 in their calcium.

 If you are uncertain about whether to use D3 or not, you can always alternate between a D3 powder and a non D3 powder as well.

-Rep-Cal is really finely milled, which allows for it to effortlessly apply and stick to feeders.
-Lastly, Rep-Cal is also phosphorus free and comes with and without Vitamin D3.
+So, what makes it SO great?
+Well, for starters, it is really finely milled which allows for it to effortlessly apply and stick to feeders.

-Another great option for calcium is the brand Repashy’s Calcium Plus, which is essentially a calcium D3 powder plus additional vitamins.
+Another great option for calcium is the brand Repashy Calcium Plus, which is essentially a calcium D3 powder PLUS additional vitamins!

 The reason you won’t want to go overboard on the Repashy is because it contains straight Vitamin A, along with other vitamins and minerals that can become toxic to your dragon if ingested too frequently.

 So, once a week is typically more than enough to give your beardie some extra nutrients.